materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

-# Getting started with the BIG-MAP Archive data repository
+# Getting started with BIG-MAP Archive

 For this exercise, select a demo instance of BIG-MAP Archive that allows you to try available features and command-line commands without affecting the main data repository.